alefisico/GoogleCapstoneBellabeat/docs/prepare.md

 ## Other data sources

 I identified other cited and reliable open datasets that might be helpful:
-  * [A dataset](https://dataverse.harvard.edu/dataset.xhtml?persistentId=doi:10.7910/DVN/ZS2Z2J) for 46 participants using apple watch and fitbit charge [2].
-I will call this dataset __AppleFitbitData__.
+  * [A dataset](https://dataverse.harvard.edu/dataset.xhtml?persistentId=doi:10.7910/DVN/ZS2Z2J) for 46 participants using apple watch and Fitbit charge [2], I will call this dataset __AppleFitbitData__.
 This dataset contains the following files:
     * `aw_fb_data.csv`
     * `data_for_weka_aw.csv`
     * `data_for_weka_fb.csv`

   I found the preprint related to the dataset [here](https://assets.researchsquare.com/files/rs-17022/v1/d5923374-d56c-4fe7-a036-949ecf41917e.pdf?c=1631831698).
-It is useful to understand the data.
-After looking at that paper, I understand that each row corresponds to one minute of recorded activity.
-Participants where asked to do 6 different tasks in a space of 65 minutes.
-In the files I can find 49 participants (23 men and 26 women), which is different from what the website's dataset indicated.
+It is helpful to understand the data.
+After looking at that paper, I know that each row corresponds to one minute of recorded activity.
+Participants were asked to do six different tasks in 65 minutes.
+In the files, I can find 49 participants (23 men and 26 women), which is different from what the website's dataset indicated.

-  * [A dataset](https://figshare.com/articles/dataset/Dataset_Fitbits_field-tests_and_grades_The_effects_of_a_healthy_and_physically_active_lifestyle_on_the_academic_performance_of_first_year_college_students_/7218497) of first year college students using fitbit to study the effects in academic performance in Fall 2017 [3].
+  * [A dataset](https://figshare.com/articles/dataset/Dataset_Fitbits_field-tests_and_grades_The_effects_of_a_healthy_and_physically_active_lifestyle_on_the_academic_performance_of_first_year_college_students_/7218497) of first-year college students using Fitbit to study the effects in academic performance in Fall 2017 [3].
 I will call this dataset __FitbitsAndGradesData__.
-This dataset can be helpful because contains data split into gender.
-I found the paper from this dataset, the link is [here](https://www.tandfonline.com/doi/abs/10.1080/1612197X.2019.1623062?journalCode=rijs20).
+This dataset can be helpful because it contains data split into gender; I found the paper from this dataset, and the link is [here](https://www.tandfonline.com/doi/abs/10.1080/1612197X.2019.1623062?journalCode=rijs20).

 ## References